FranciscoOssian/VirtualMachinesGuide/README.md

 ➜  ~
 ```

-Here we can observe that my processor has 4 cores, each having 2 threads (Simultaneous Multi-threading).
+Here we can see that my processor has 4 cores, each with 2 threads (Concurrent Multi-threading).

-You can analyze on your computer, which is easier to understand using `lstopo` - a command from the `hwloc` package.
+You can see on your computer, which is easier to understand using `lstopo` - a command from the `hwloc` package.
 It displays this information graphically.

 ```shell
 ➜  ~ lstopo-no-graphics